 - 1.7 The Minerals and Waste Plan was assessed again in 2020 and it was concluded that, although the Plan has been performing and working to support minerals and waste planning, a partial update is needed to ensure full compliance with the NPPF and the National Planning Policy for Waste (NPPW).
 This was reported to the full Authority meeting on 25 March 2021, where Members resolved to approve the Hampshire Minerals and Waste Local Development Scheme (LDS) setting out the timetable and programme for the partial update of the Minerals and Waste Plan.
-An updated LDS was approved by the full Authority meeting in October 2023. - 1.8 Public consultation on the Partial Update of the Hampshire Minerals and Waste Plan began in November 2022 and ran for 12 weeks to the end of January 2023, in line with the updated LDS. - 1.9 Following consideration of all the responses received during the consultation, the Plan has been amended and will be subject to a further period of public consultation starting in January 2024, before being submitted to the Secretary of State.
-It is anticipated that the Public Examination of the Draft Plan will take place in Spring 2025.
+An updated LDS was approved by the full Authority meeting in October 2023. - 1.8 Public consultation on the Partial Update of the Hampshire Minerals and Waste Plan was undertaken in November 2022 and ran for 12 weeks, in line with the updated LDS.
+A further period of public consultation on the Proposed Submission Plan was undertaken between January and March 2024, before being submitted to the Secretary of State in July 2024 for independent examination.
+A number of Hearing sessions are scheduled for early February 2025.